A Bangkok Itinerary for Budget Minded Travelers by JetSettingFools.com

 For budget travelers, we recommend heading to Zoom where they have a daily happy hour from 5:30pm to 7:30pm.
 (Try the Bangkokpolitan!)

-After sunset drinks, head to Suan Plu – a wonderful Bangkok neighborhood that has a fantastic mix of expats and locals plus a fabulous culinary scene.
+This wonderful neighborhood that has a fantastic mix of expats and locals plus a fabulous culinary scene.
+There are also chic cocktail bars, like Smalls and Junker and Bar.

 Day 4: Unique Bangkok